-From Torino to King of Prussia—Eataly, a global Italian marketplace, is opening a massive new location and bringing the best of Italy to PA this fall.
+From Torino to King of Prussia—Eataly, a global Italian marketplace, is opening a massive new location and bringing the best of Italy to PA.
+Organizers announced Thursday the grand opening will be October, 2nd, 2025.

 Eataly is coming to KOP